Location icon symbolizing a map pin or geographic marker.

 How Fleet Owners Should Evaluate an Electric Truck Purchase

-• Understand battery warranties and replacement paths.
+• Validate battery warranty terms and replacement pathways.

 Conclusion